 Amongst other ways…The point is that just because your cat doesn’t cuddle you, doesn’t mean anything.
 I bet there are other ways they show their affection for you!

 Could There Be Another Reason Why They Don’t Want To Cuddle?

-So, hopefully, it’s pretty clear that although the Abyssinian isn’t the most cuddly of cats, this doesn’t matter though as it doesn’t mean it doesn’t like you any less.
+The Abyssinian isn’t the most cuddly of cats.
+This doesn’t matter as it doesn’t mean it likes you any less.
 It’s just that the Abyssinian has a different way of showing you how much it thinks of you.
-Which, if you are able to give them your time, will be a lot.
+If you lavish attention on an Abyssinian you’ll get plenty of loving in return.